by Tracy Johnson

 Every show has bad days and bad segments.
 Every show has good days when everything goes well.

-Consider each complaint and criticism, but keep it in the context of the show’s purpose, position and the talent’s individual personality brands.
+Good managers consider the value of each complaint but keep it in the context of the show’s purpose, position, and the talent’s individual personality brands.

-Complaints happen.
 Some are valid, some are not.

-Talent should never get the impression that their stabilizing force (you, the manager) are influenced by an email from a listener, a phone call from an advertiser, a comment from a friend at dinner or a complaint at a promotion.
+Talent should never get the impression that their stabilizing force (you, the manager) is influenced by an email from a listener, a phone call from an advertiser, or a comment from an account executive.